Music Unlocked: Guidance for Schools

 It is appreciated that some pupils attending SEN schools or those with additional needs may need assistance, required at times from other adults.
 SEN schools and EA Music staff should work closely together, considering how best to safely implement these, taking into consideration the needs of the pupils and the support provided to them.

 Peripatetic instrumental and vocal lessons

 Individual and small group lessons should be held in rooms that can be ventilated well.
-Minimum recommended social distancing must be maintained, and groups may have to be resized to fit into the teaching room to maintain social distancing.
+Positioning of pupils/tutors should be side to side or back to back, avoiding playing face to face.

 Mouth-blown instruments should never be shared.